laurajuliamelis/Lab5/README.md

 ### Shiny Visualisations

-This project has a Shiny application.
+This project has a Shiny application, [GitHub Repository](https://github.com/laurajuliamelis/SwedishParliamentVotationShiny).
 Run the following to start Shiny:

 ```
-runGitHub("laurajuliamelis/Lab5Shiny", subdir = "ShinySwedishParliamentVotations")
+runGitHub("laurajuliamelis/SwedishParliamentVotationShiny", subdir = "ShinySwedishParliamentVotations")
 ```

 ## Built With